bwhiting2356/fiits-cloud-functions/README.md

 ## New User Create Profile

-This function is to create a new user profile in the firestore users collection every time there is a new signup.
+This function is to create a new user profile in the backend database every time there is a new signup.